...

 3. Slotted Disk Spring

-The slots on the outer and inner diameter of a disc spring can make the slotted disk spring.
-This will result in a lever that reduces spring load and increase deflection.
-Slotted disk springs have a wide application in automatic transmissions, clutches, and overload couplings.
+Slots on the outer and inner diameter of a disc create a slotted disk spring.
+This design reduces the load and increases deflection, making slotted disk springs widely used in automatic transmissions, clutches, and overload couplings.

 4. Wave Disk Springs

 Wave disk springs have multiple waves per turn and are suitable for providing prices and predictable loading.
-Here, they are able to act as a cushion by absorbing stress due to axial compression.
+Here, they can act as a cushion by absorbing stress due to axial compression.

 Try RapidDirect Now!